c0dejump/HawkScan/README.md

  - [x] Check @mail in the website and check if @mails leaked
  - [x] CMS detection + version and vulns
  - [x] Subdomain Checker
+ - [x] backup system (if the script stopped, it take again in same place)

 # TODO
  - [ ] Automatic virtual environment to execute the script